-On May 29, 1500, Portuguese explorer Bartolomeu Dias passed away.
+Most likely on May 29, 1500, Portuguese explorer Bartolomeu Dias died by drowning in a storm near Cabo das Tormentas.
 Dias sailed around the southernmost tip of Africa in 1488, reaching the Indian Ocean from the Atlantic, the first European known to have done so.

 It is believed that Bartolomeu Dias’ expedition reached its furthest point on 12 March 1488 when they anchored at Kwaaihoek, near the mouth of the Bushman’s River, where a padrão — the Padrão de São Gregório — was erected before turning back.
 Even though he intended to continue sailing to India, Dias was forced to turn back when his crew refused to go further.
 During the journey back, Dias observed the southernmost point of Africa, later called Cabo das Agulhas, or Cape of Needles.
 Dias named the rocky second cape Cabo das Tormentas for the tempestuous storms and strong Atlantic-Antarctic currents that made ship travel so perilous.
 Further sources of the journey differ and not much has been reported.
 However, in Lisbon, after 15 months at sea and a journey of nearly 16,000 miles, the returning mariners were met by triumphant crowds.
 The official report of the expedition has been lost.

 Consulting Vasco da Gama